At Millennium Dental we strongly believe prevention is always better than cure

 What does a Dental Hygienist do?

 Dental hygienists educate patients on the correct technique of brushing and flossing and give advice on how to maintain a good oral health routine to maintain a healthy smile.
 They will also professionally clean your teeth using the latest pastes and polishes to remove any build-up of plaque and tartar.
-These deposits cannot be removed by brushing or flossing alone, which is why it’s important to visit Millennium Dental & Facial Rejuvenation Clinic in Mosman every six months for optimum oral health.
+These deposits cannot be removed by brushing or flossing alone, which is why it’s important to visit Millennium Dental Mosman in Mosman every six months for optimum oral health.

 The main role of the dental hygienist includes: